fasiha/curtiz-japanese-nlp/README.md

 3. Put the three dependency files into this directory
 4. `npm init -y` will initialize an empty Node.js package
 5. `npm i https://github.com/fasiha/curtiz-japanese-nlp` will install Curtiz as a dependency
-6. `npm run start` will start the webserver on http://127.0.0.1:8133 (you can pick another port, for example 8888, via `PORT=8888 npm run start`)
+6. `npx curtiz-annotate-server` will start the webserver on http://127.0.0.1:8133 (you can pick another port, for example 8888, via `PORT=8888 npx curtiz-annotate-server`)
+7. (N.B.
+If you have multiple copies/versions of `jmdict-simplified`, you can specify the one to use with an environment variable `JMDICT_SIMPLIFIED_JSON=./jmdict-eng-3.5.0.json npx curtiz-annotate-server`.
+Environment variables stack so you can provide both this and the port: `PORT=8888 JMDICT_SIMPLIFIED_JSON=./jmdict-eng-3.5.0.json npx curtiz-annotate-server`)

 The first time you run this, it will take several seconds while it builds a Leveldb cache of JMdict.